simonriou/multiple-elevators/README.md

 - When an elevator experiences power loss and that another one takes the hall order that it had, the Hall Light turn off is delayed until the first elevator gets back on and goes for it.

 # Usage
 Here is a detailed explaination on how to use the multiple elevators repository.
-The binary for the client can be found in the `./binaries` directory, or can be downloaded from the releases section.
+The binary for the client can be found in the releases section.
 ## First launch
 Each elevator client must have a dedicated elevator server.
-One 'elevator' is thus composed of either a simulator (in the `./binaries` folder, `simElevatorServer`, `simElevatorServer.exe`, `simElevatorServerMacOS`) OR hardware server (`elevatorServer`) AND of a client (`./binaries` folder, `elevatorClient`, `elevatorClientMacOS` or `elevatorClientWindows.exe`).
+One 'elevator' is thus composed of either a simulator (`simElevatorServer`, `simElevatorServer.exe`, `simElevatorServerMacOS`) OR hardware server (`elevatorServer`) AND of a client (`elevatorClient`, `elevatorClientMacOS` or `elevatorClientWindows.exe`, see releases section).
 In the future, 'server' will refer to either the hardware server or the simulator.
 The recommended process to launch multiple is the following:

 - Start with executing **every server**.
 The first variables declared in `globalVariables.go` must be adjusted to fit the number of elevators you will run.
 You must also specify the port on which the server and the client will communicate.
 Each pair of elevator / server must operate on a **different port**.
 They all must be **different than the ports defined** inside of `globalVariables.go`.
 An example would be
     - First pair of elevator / server operating on `12120`